atarashansky/self-assembling-manifold/README.md

 Added a bunch of new features to the scatter plots -- a more detailed changelog will come soon.
 Also on my To-Do list is to make a more detailed tutorial for those who are interested in this GUI-esque interface.

-Side note: to enable the interactivity in Jupyter notebooks please run `%matplotlib qt` at the beginning of your notebook.
-Note that you need to have `PyQt5` installed to use this magic function (`pip install PyQt5`).

 In brief,

 You can now scroll while hovering over the clustering button to change the clustering algorithm.
 The clustering parameter slider also changes depending on the clustering algorithm.